-- 1. Place the vehicle on a level surface. - Start the engine, warm it up for several minutes, and then turn it off. - 3.
-Place an oil pan under the engine to collect the used oil. - 4.
+- 1. Start the engine, warm it up for several minutes, and then turn it off. - 2.
+Place an oil pan under the engine to collect the used oil. - 3.
 Remove the engine oil filler cap and drain bolt to drain the oil from the crankcase.